benmvp/slides/2023/ato/nextjs.md

   - Think jQuery, Backbone and those flavors from way back when
   - Everything operated on the DOM
 - React on the other hand **separated the UI** from the rendering
+  - It figured out the changes in memory
+  - And then flushed them to the DOM
 - And because of this, the generated UI could be rendered in multiple different ways...
   - By using different renders
-- **React Native** works because React can be rendered in a mobile environment
+- **React Native** works because React can be rendered in a native mobile environment
 - **Netflix** and other streaming providers can also use React...
-  - because they've built proprietary renderers for TVs
+  - because they've built their own renderers for TVs
 - And here we have what was (and still is) the most common renderer...
   - The Web renderer that attaches the UI into a browser DOM element